 Face it: Flip-flops rock.
-They keep your feet cool, they’re easy to throw on, and they come in a zillion colors and styles that just about anyone can love.
-They’re casual and chic all at once.
+They keep your feet cool, they’re easy to throw on and they come in a zillion colors and styles just about anyone can love.
+They’re casual.
 They’re fun.
 They’re friendly.

 They’re also pretty terrible for your feet.

-All this matters because we're in flip flop season.
-So, let the numbers speak for themselves: of all the emergency room visits due to shoe-related injuries, 27,000 were associated with flip flops in 2016, according to the Consumer Product Safety Commission on Emergency Room visits.
+All this matters, because we're coming up on in flip-flop season.
+So let the numbers speak for themselves: Of all the emergency room visits due to shoe-related injuries, 27,000 were associated with flip-flops in 2016, according to the Consumer Product Safety Commission on emergency room visits.

 "Wearing flip-flops is better than going barefoot because they do provide some protection for the bottoms of your feet, but that's about it," said Dr. Christina S. Long, a podiatrist and foot and ankle surgeon at Wake Forest Baptist Medical Center, in a recent interview.